Pelvic Pain: Causes, Symptoms, Diagnosis & Treatment

 • The pain may be menstrual or non-menstrual.

-Aggravation of the symptoms may interfere with activities of daily living, such that even the normal ones are hard for some patients.
-It is essential that health care providers recognize these related symptoms for the diagnosis and determination of etiology and for appropriate treatment.
+Aggravation of symptoms may interfere with activities of daily living, making even routine tasks difficult for some patients.
+Healthcare providers must recognise these related symptoms to determine the underlying cause and provide appropriate treatment.

 Summary of Common Causes of Pelvic Pain & Associated Symptoms